Withoutbytes/Test-Websocket-cpp/README.md

 This is a Simple Websocket example for cpp this project don't need any dlls only need you copy the ixwebsocket folder to your project folder and fallow the example:

-Client and Server suport libraly
+Client and Server support library

 this library was not made by me credits: https://github.com/machinezone/IXWebSocket